PureCM has always had the ability to create streams from a previous changeset but this has been made much simpler with the 2014-2 release.

 The file history dialog has been redesigned with a tab view at the bottom.
 The tab view displays contextual information about the selected revision.
 Initially the Description tab will be selected – showing the changeset description for the selected revision.

 Things get interesting when you select the Differences tab.
-This displays the familiar differences tool showing the c...
-[More]
+This displays the familiar differences tool showing the changes made in that revision.

 Having used the PureCM Visual Studio Client for a couple of years I got a real shock when I had to do some work in Xcode.
 Creating a read-only workspace and checking out the files manually sounded like way too much overhead.
 So I created a writable workspace and ran check consistency when I needed to submit.
 This worked ok, but I really missed the way the PureCM Visual Studio client tracks which files I am editing.
 So when I got my hands on our 2011/2 beta the first thing I wanted to try was the workspace monitor.